x-vin/covidcures/docs/src/naturopathic.md

 Naturopathy.

 ### Can be used alongside other allopathic treatments
-Yes, recommended to be used alongside, if allopathic protocol is being followed.
+This protocol is **not recommended** to be used in conjunction with allopathic protocols.

 ### Status of authorisation:
 The Acharya is the disciple and grandson of the pioneer of naturopathy in India, Acharya Lakshmana Sharma, and uses this prescribed protocol to treat symptomatic Covid-19, and for post-Covid syndrome and recovery at the treatment centres of the pioneering international institute of natural hygiene, International Institute of Mahayoga And Natural Hygiene (IMANAH).